nbunner-personal/nigelbunner/_posts/2017-06-06-a-simple-way-to-lazy-load-embedded-youtube-videos.md

 ```

 ## Making the play icon work
 There's one last step.
 At the moment clicking on the play icon won't actually do anything as our click event is linked to its parent div with the class homeVideoThumbnail.
-As the play icon is position absolutely above this it obscures the div and so clicking on it does nothing.
+As the play icon is positioned absolutely above this it obscures the div and so clicking on it does nothing.
 To fix this we need to add one more piece of jQuery code.

 ```javascript
 $('.homeVideoPlayButton').click(function(){